jackyko1991/ATen/README.md

 sudo easy_install pip
 # Ubuntu: if you don't have pip
 apt-get -y install python-pip
+# Windows: python is required, recommending Anaconda with python 2.7 (https://www.anaconda.com/download/)

-# if you don't have pyyaml
+# if you don't have pyyaml, run following command from commandline
-sudo pip install pyyaml
+Linux: sudo pip install pyyaml
+Windows: pip install pyyaml (python binary folder need to be in system path)

+# build
+Linux:
 mkdir build
 cd build
 cmake .. -DCMAKE_INSTALL_PREFIX=/where/you/want # specify your dest directory
 # cmake .. -DNO_CUDA  # for CPU only machines
 make install

+Windows:
+1. CMake and configure
+2. Generate and open solution
+3. Debug and Release build
 ```

-To install on Windows, you will need to install a [python windows release](https://www.python.org/downloads/windows/) and then `pip install pyyaml` from `cmd.exe`.
-Then install [CMake](https://cmake.org/download/) and use it to build a Visual Studio project for ATen, which can then build the binaries.

 ### Example usage